Tag Archives: laat ‘n swendelaar

 Marriage Fraud is a Piece of Cake for a Sociopath

-In my experience, I observed that green cards are handed out to married couples fairly easily.
+In my experience in 2012, I observed that green cards are handed out to married couples fairly easily.
 The application process with USCIS seems intimidating when you’re going through it, but getting the green card isn’t as difficult as urban myth leads us to believe.

-USCIS holds the position that American citizen deserves to have their spouse living alongside them in the United States.
+At the time I applied to sponsor this lunatic that I’d married, USCIS as an organization and within their interview processes held the position that American citizen deserves to have their spouse living alongside them in the United States.
+They support our claims of love and happiness.
 They want our application to work out.
-Getting a green card can be quite simple.
+Therefore, getting a green card can be quite simple.

-We’ve all heard stories of the couple who fought for years to be together in North America.
-What we don’t hear about are the hundreds of couples who get a green card in three to four months with no trouble at all.
+Though we’ve all heard stories of the couple who fought for years to be together in North America.
+What we don’t hear about are the hundreds of thousands of couples who get a green card in three to four months with no trouble at all.

 Conditional Adjusted Status: The Two-Year Green Card